 3. Business Data Protection

 Few businesses don’t access the internet, and this is why it is so very critical that you put safeguards in place to protect any and all data on all your devices.
 Sadly, altogether too many small businesses believe that they will be immune from cyber-attacks simply because they are small businesses.
 Hackers are out there in full force, and even the personal or financial information breached on just a handful of clients or employees could have devastating effects.
 Even NASA has been hacked and other government bodies and corporations, so invest in the best cyber-security programs.
-Get those firewalls up and running, and if you have employees with computer/internet access, take the time to train them well in cyber-security.
+Get those firewalls up and running, and if you have computer/internet access employees, take the time to train them well in cyber-security.